 - Sue the at-fault driver

-To learn more about filing a lawsuit in one of Michigan’s Small Claims Courts, and for access to forms, including affidavits, petitions, summons and more, go to the Michigan Small Claims Court website.
+To learn more about filing a lawsuit in one of Michigan’s Small Claims Courts, visit the Michigan Small Claims Court website.

-“Statute of Limitations” refers to the time period in which you have to either settle your property damage or personal injury claim, or file a lawsuit.
-Whether you represent yourself or retain an attorney, Michigan’s Statutes of Limitations apply.
+“Statute of Limitations” refers to the time period in which you have to either settle your car accident claim, or file a lawsuit.

-If the statute of limitations expires and you haven’t settled your claim or filed a lawsuit, you forever lose your legal right to further pursue compensation from the at-fault driver or the driver’s insurance company.
+If the statute of limitations expires and you haven’t settled your claim or filed a lawsuit, you forever lose your legal right to seek compensation from the at-fault driver or the driver’s insurance company.

-Enter the statute of limitations date into your cell phone, iPad, calendar, on your refrigerator, or any other place to remind yourself of this important date.
+Enter the statute of limitations deadline into your cell phone, iPad, calendar, on your refrigerator, or any other place to remind yourself of this important date.